Phalaenopsis pulchra is still flowering today!

 Phalaenopsis pulchra plants produce absolutely gorgeous, glossy flowers.
 These inflorescences are quite resilient; the flower’s solid form and waxy finish enable these blooms to last longer than more fragile papery orchid blooms, which often have a tendency to absorb water as they age, rather than repelling moisture; as these Phalaenopsis pulchra blooms tend to do.

 My Phalaenopsis pulchra blooms are misted with rain water a number of times a day, (every day) inside my Tall Orchidarium.
 If you want your orchid’s flowers to last the maximum distance, try to ensure that the blooms don’t get wet when you mist your plants.
-However, keeping orchid flowers free of water is something of an impossible challenge if your plants are automatically misted by an automated misting unit, where it’s not as easy to issue any precise control over the water spray.
-The plants are all misted in their entirety inside my Tall Orchidarium.
+However, keeping my orchid flowers free of water is something of an impossible challenge, as my plants are automatically misted by my Tall Orchidarium’s misting unit.
+Consequently, it’s not easy to issue any precise control over the water spray; the plants are all misted in their entirety inside my Tall Orchidarium.

 I often hear Phalaenopsis pulchra described as a fragrant orchid species, so I was tremendously excited at the prospect of discovering this orchid species’ scent for myself.